isabelcosta/isabelcosta.github.io/content/about/index.md

 I'm Isabel, a **Software Engineer** from Portugal 🇵🇹.
 I enjoy giving back to the community by helping people get started with **Open Source** and in tech through **mentorship**.

-I'm currently working as a Software Engineer at Globality in the UK.
+I'm currently working as a Software Engineer at [Deliveroo](https://deliveroo.co.uk/) in the UK.
 I'm focused on backend engineering.
 Previously, I worked as a full-stack and android developer.

 I volunteer as a mentor for [Black CodHer](https://blackcodher.com/) coding bootcamp and [As Raparigas de Código](https://raparigasdocodigo.pt/).